SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 To remove a widget from a dashboard or report, click the cogwheel icon at the top right corner of the widget and from the context menu select **Remove**.

-Widgets can only be modified, if the dashboard/report is unlocked.
+Widgets can only be modified if the dashboard/report is unlocked.
 To lock/unlock it, use the toggle with the lock icon in the top menu bar.

 <img src="/images/users-guide/cockpit/cockpit-dashboard-lock.png" name="Lock dashboard"/>